dat-ecosystem-archive/docs/papers/dat-paper.md

 To generate this varint, you bitshift the 4-bit type integer onto the end of the channel identifier, e.g. `channel << 4 | <4-bit-type>`.

-### Register
+### Feed

-Type 0, should be the first message sent on a channel.
+Type 0.
+Should be the first message sent on a channel.

 - `discoveryKey` - A BLAKE2b keyed hash of the string 'hypercore' using the public key of the metadata register as the key.
 - `nonce` - 32 bytes of random binary data, used in our encryption scheme

 ```
-message Register {
+message Feed {
   required bytes discoveryKey = 1;
   optional bytes nonce = 2;
 }